 How to become a Chartered Accountant (CA)?

 To become a Chartered Accountant, students must register with the Institute of Chartered Accountants of India (ICAI) and pass three levels – Common Proficiency Test (CPT), IPCC (Integrated Professional Competency Course), and FC (Final Course).
-The duration of the course is up to 4 years including 3 years of internship as per CA.
+The duration of the course is up to 4 years including 3 years of internship as per CA. Check full details here about how to become a chartered accountant (CA)?

-Investment banker
+Investment Banker

-Investment banking is a very interesting and in-demand profession all over the world.
+This is a very interesting and in-demand profession all over the world.
 Investment bankers are responsible for making informed decisions when it comes to growing the financial assets of clients or organizations.
 Their main line of work includes raising capital from various sources for general company operations, as well as mergers and acquisitions.

-How to become an investment banker?
+How to become an Investment Banker?

-To become an investment banker, the following courses are preferred for entry-level positions — Bachelor of Commerce (B. Com) with Honours, Bachelor of Arts (BA) in Finance/Economics or Bachelor of Business Administration (BBA) in Finance.
+To become an investment banker, the following courses are preferred for entry-level positions — Bachelor of Commerce (B. Com) with Honours, Bachelor of Arts (BA) in Finance/Economics, or Bachelor of Business Administration (BBA) in Finance.
 In addition, it is possible to take specialized Chartered Financial Analyst (CFA) training to advance in this field.
 It is also useful for students to get an MBA in finance to take up management positions.

 Read in Detail: How to become an investment banker?